knutnergaard/smufolib/docs/user_guide.rst

    for glyph in font:
       classes = glyph.smufl.classes
-      if 'accidentalsStandard' in classes and 'accidentalsSagittalMixed' in classes:
+      if "accidentalsStandard" in classes and "accidentalsSagittalMixed" in classes:
          ...

 The :meth:`.Smufl.classMembers` method provides a convenient way to collect all glyph